dkrasne/visualizing_intertextuality/src/about.md

 ### Database Design

 There is currently no database of intertexts.
 Some benchmark datasets exist for the purpose of testing and training tools designed for detecting intertexts, notably [Dexter *et al.* (2024)](dexter2024), who provide a flat CSV file with 945 parallels (some comprised of multiple words) between the first book of Valerius Flaccus&rsquo; *Argonautica* and four other epics (one of which is approximately contemporary with the *Argonautica*, and three of which are earlier) that are recorded in three specific commentaries.
 This database, therefore, will itself provide a valuable resource and is accordingly designed with an eye both to future developments of the present project and to reuse by other scholars: not all of the entered data is used in the project as it currently stands.
+(It is important to note that one significant difference between this project&rsquo;s selection of intertexts and [Dexter *et al.* (2024)](dexter2024)&rsquo;s approach is that this project only includes parallels specifically identified as probable points of allusion, whereas they also include parallel *uses* of words, such as those where a commentator identifies another word-use that shares a similar unusual meaning.)

 <figure>
 <a href="https://pratt.darcykrasne.com/Portfolio/viz_intxt/nodegoat_model_2025-3-13.png"><img src="./images/nodegoat_model_2025-3-13.png" style="max-width: 100%;" alt="A representation of a database, showing objects connected by lines"></a>